Migration Narratives in Chicago Media

 We tested the performance of the same classifier with a random subset (n = 100) for Twitter (collected via the Academic API) and Facebook (collected via CrowdTangle) data with human labels for validation.
 The performance metrics are shown below.

-screenshot 2023 09 18 at 1.32.32 pm
+Screenshot 2023 09 18 at 1.32.32 PM

 We pulled 1,200 stories that were either potentially local news or not based on a machine learning classifier from both Chicago and Toronto media sources to detect local content by human reviews.
 Two coders reviewed a subset of the articles to see if a news article mentioned anything that is local to Chicago (or Toronto) such as a place, a person, a landmark, or the city itself (Krippendorff’s alpha = 0.80).
 After, the rest of the articles were individually coded.
 With those human labels, we trained the BERT language model.
 The BERT model showed strong performance overall as shown in the table below.